William Carvalho: Betis

-On 13 July 2018, Carvalho joined Real Betis on a five-year contract.
-The club paid €16 million plus an additional €4 million in variable costs for 75% of the player's rights, with €10 million more to come later for a further 20% of his rights depending on certain conditions and achievements.
+On 13 July 2018, Carvalho joined Real Betis on a five-year contract; the Spaniards paid €16 million plus an additional €4 million in variable costs for 75% of the player's rights, with €10 million more to come later for a further 20% of his rights depending on certain conditions and achievements.
 He made his La Liga debut on 17 August, playing 65 minutes in a 0–3 home loss against Levante UD.

-Carvalho was sent off on 15 September 2019 in the 25th minute of a 1–1 home draw with Getafe CF. Days later, he suffered a spinal disc herniation and did not return until February; he played only 13 games over the season and was subsequently linked with Leicester City.
+Carvalho was sent off on 15 September 2019 in the 25th minute of a 1–1 home draw with Getafe CF. Days later, he suffered a spinal disc herniation and did not return until February; he played only 13 games over the season, and was subsequently linked with Leicester City.

-On 20 September 2020, Carvalho scored his first goal for the Verdiblancos in a 2–0 home defeat of Real Valladolid, adding another six days later in a 3–2 loss to Real Madrid also at the Estadio Benito Villamarín.
+On 20 September 2020, Carvalho scored his first goal for the Verdiblancos in a 2–0 home defeat of Real Valladolid.
+He added another six days later, in the 3–2 loss to Real Madrid also at the Estadio Benito Villamarín.

 In September 2022, Carvalho agreed to an extension until 2026.
+On 13 September 2024, during a home fixture against CD Leganés, he completely ruptured the Achilles tendon of his right leg, going on to all but miss the rest of the campaign.

+Carvalho departed Betis on 18 July 2025, after seven seasons at the club and 223 competitive appearances, an all-time best for a foreign player.
+He was an important part of the squad that won the 2021–22 edition of the Copa del Rey.

+Later career

+On 25 July 2025, shortly after rejecting an offer from Qatar, Carvalho signed a two-year contract with C.F.
+Pachuca of the Mexican Liga MX.